 So naturally, my Dad thought that Anguilla real estate would be impossibly pricey!
 Wrong!

-Unlike well-known Caribbean islands, Anguilla real estate is still relatively undiscovered.
+Unlike well-known Caribbean islands, Anguilla is still relatively undiscovered.

 Before my dad read A Trip to the Beach, he thought "Anguilla" was "Angola" spelled wrong!

-Anguilla offers breathtaking oceanfront property for a fraction of the price that you would pay on "discovered" Caribbean islands.
+Anguilla offers breathtaking oceanfront and oceanview property for a fraction of the price that you would pay on "discovered" Caribbean islands.

-My dad is determined to winter here when he "retires" (ha!), so he has been researching Anguilla real estate in detail (as you'll see below, with some beautiful pictures, too!)
+We fell in love with Anguilla and decided to live here.
+My Dad researched Anguilla real estate in detail (as you'll see below, with some beautiful pictures, too!)
 His most important tip?
 Find a great real estate agent -- he loves and highly recommends Jackie Pascher (contact information below).

-And one more important tip... to find your "secret beach," you will need a highly detailed map showing every dirt road and foot path.
+To find your "perfect spot," you will need a highly detailed map showing every dirt road and foot path.

-Once Dad tracked down and bought his super-map, and started exploring, we found some amazing beaches, with a wide variety of "I'd love to live here" Anguilla real estate.
+Armed with our maps, we started searching.
+We found a wide variety of "I'd love to live here" Anguilla real estate.
 Here are some of my Dad's leading candidates.
 (He doesn't mind me telling you about them, because there is still so much wonderful oceanfront land available.)

 One more thing... as you look at these pictures, I think you'll see why Anguilla's slogan is "Tranquility Wrapped in Blue".
 Actually, it's more like turquoise.